heidihuang-wav/quartz/content/Journal/07-2023/Focus & Hell Yeah or No.md

 ## Focus
 Being *in the zone*—aka being in a [[Quotes#Flow by Mihaly Csikszentmihalyi|flow state]]—is arguably one of the most awesome, fulfilling feelings out there.

 Went to a cafe to day and did work for 4 straight hours.
-I wasn't playin' when I said this website is made with ❤️ and ☕️ (see bottom of page).

-I wonder whether forming an association between productivity/focus and cafes is a healthy thing.
-Maybe not for my wallet.
+I wonder whether forming an association between productivity/focus and cafes is a good thing.
+Well, maybe not for my wallet.
 As long as caffeine consumption is controlled, and the association isn't exclusive, everything should be fine.

 ## "Hell Yeah or No" by Derek Sivers
 Started reading today.
 Short (~130 pages maybe) read.
 Book is high in value per word.